-NOTE: This section is an overview of an alignment job using ExpressAlign.
-For details about any procedure, refer to the appropriate section of the manual or press "HELP" in the WinAlign program.
+NOTE: This section is an overview of an alignment job using the the WinAlign® program.

+ExpressAlign® feature.
+For details about any procedure, refer to the appropriate section of the manual or press "HELP" in

 Prepare the vehicle for alignment as follows: